-This study selected 10 highly cited journals in higher education Journal Citation Reports 1 and 2.
-These include Studies in Higher Education, Higher Education, HER Development, Teaching in Higher Education, Review of Higher Education, Assessment & Evaluation in Higher Education, Journal of Higher Education, Research in Higher Education, International Journal of Sustainability in Higher Education, Internet Higher Education.
-Through the Web of Science database, all literature in the above-mentioned journals was searched from 1 January 2000 to 31 December 2022, and a total of 13,644 search results were obtained.
+This study selected 10 highly cited journals in the higher education Journal Citation Reports 1 and 2.
+These include Studies in Higher Education, Higher Education, HER and Development, Teaching in Higher Education, Review of Higher Education, Assessment & Evaluation in Higher Education, Journal of Higher Education, Research in Higher Education, International Journal of Sustainability in Higher Education, and Internet and Higher Education.
+Through the Web of Science database, all the literature in the above-mentioned journals was searched from 1 January 2000 to 31 December 2022, and a total of 13,644 search results were obtained.
 The literature retrieval type was locked as an article, and 11,224 pieces of data were retrieved.
 Using these as the original data and removing missing and incomplete information, 10,542 pieces and 302,111 references of data were obtained.
-The relevant information then sorted out from the final literature, and keywords, authors, references, and other information were extracted for follow-up research.
+The relevant information was then sorted out from the final literature, and keywords, authors, references, and other information were extracted for follow-up research.

 3.2.
 Research Tools and Measurement Methods